Experience

 Psychotherapy is my life’s work.
 I'm also an artist and a writer.
 As a therapist, I’m fairly active; you won't be talking to a “blank screen.”
 Your pain, and the questions you face, are my focus in every session.
 My specialty areas include men's issues, life transitions, relationships, depression, anxiety, creativity, and stuckness, and the psychological issues that arise in relation to personal development.

 Before I became a therapist I was a literary scholar and professor of English in NY, NJ, and VT.
 So I understand the stresses of academic life, the burdens of intellectual ambition, the joys and agonies of artistic practice (I’m a poet with several books, and an active sculptor).
 I loved teaching, but the pain I saw in my students eventually stirred me to seek a career directly centered on emotional healing.
 I completed more degrees and trainings, and became licensed in Los Angeles, California, where I practiced until my return to Brooklyn in 2020.
-Today I am licensed in both CA and NY, and work virtually and in-person in Park Slope.
+Today I am licensed in NY, CA, TX, and NJ, and work both virtually and in-person in Park Slope.

 You and I will work as a team to find the source of what holds you back and weighs you down.
 I will give you skilled, gentle guidance as you change, while providing the support you need as you begin to feel better about yourself and your life.
 Contact me today for a free consultation, at 917-873-0292.